-In the last UM Cure 2020 Patient’s meeting Dr. Emma Dorris runned an workshop entitled “The Art of writing to be understood” where early career researchers worked with experienced patients on previously published research summaries.
+In the last UM Cure 2020 Patient’s meeting, Dr. Emma Dorris ran a workshop entitled “The Art of writing to be understood”, where early career researchers worked with experienced patients on previously published research summaries.

 Scientific advances in medical research are meant to improve patients’ lives.
-Nevertheless, this achievements are not always easy readable by those who will profit from them the most.
+Nevertheless, these achievements are not always easy readable by those who will profit from them the most.

 Dr. Emma Dorris, from the University College Dublin, is a Molecular Biologist by training and the initiator of the Patient and Public Involvement in Research (PPI) initiative called “The Patient Voice in Arthritis Research”.